aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/copy-shapes/_index.md

 ## **Copy a Chart from one Worksheet to Another**

-The following code demonstrates the use of [**Worksheet.shapes.addCopy**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addCopy-shape) method to copy a chart from one worksheet to another.
+The following code demonstrates the use of [**ShapeCollection.addCopy(Shape, number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addCopy-shape-number-number-number-number-) method to copy a chart from one worksheet to another.

 ```javascript
 const path = require("path");